Engin-Boot/capture-behavior-of-a-visit-counter-nvinayvarma189/needs-director.md

   in real time
-  When I come to know that n number of specialists are visiting my hospital and take a minimum of n and number of green slots Then I can calculate the number of slots that can be allocated to the specialists
+  When I come to know that n number of specialists are visiting my hospital and take a minimum of n and number of green slots Then I can calculate the number of slots to the specialists